St Columba's Church, Long Tower: Funeral of Martin McGuinness

-On Thursday, 23 March 2017, the Long Tower Church became the focus point for the Funeral Mass of Northern Ireland Deputy First Minister Martin McGuinness (Sinn Féin), who died on 21 March 2017, aged 66.
+On Thursday, 23 March 2017, the Long Tower Church hosted the Requiem Mass for Northern Ireland Deputy First Minister Martin McGuinness (Sinn Féin), who died on 21 March 2017, aged 66.
 The Mass was held on Thursday, 23 March 2017, in the Long Tower Church.
-The principle celebrant was Father Michael Canny, assisted by Father Aidan Mullan (administrator of the Long Tower), Father Christopher McDermott and Donal McKeown (Roman Catholic Bishop of Derry).
+The celebrant was Father Michael Canny, assisted by Father Aidan Mullan (administrator of the Long Tower), Father Christopher McDermott and Donal McKeown (Roman Catholic Bishop of Derry).

 In attendance at the Funeral Mass were former US President Bill Clinton, Irish President Michael D. Higgins, Irish Prime Minister Enda Kenny, Northern Ireland's First Minister Arlene Foster, along with a large number of dignitaries which included representatives of the British government, former Irish Prime Ministers, Mary McAleese (former Irish President), representatives of the Roman Catholic, Presbyterian and Methodist Churches, members and former members of Irish and Northern Irish political parties, as well as members of the general public.
 McGuinness was later buried in the republican plot in Derry's City Cemetery.